toontownretro/documentation/docs/getting_started/setup_toontown.md

 ```

 # Building TTMODELS
-This tree contains the Toontown assets.
-It can take hours to build from scratch (there's a lot of stuff).
+This tree contains the Toontown assets. **Note:** It can take hours to build from scratch (there's a lot of stuff).

 The TTMODELS build process relies on a client/server mechanism to convert models out of Maya.
 This is done to speed up the build process by not having to contact the Maya license server for each model that needs to be converted.